Second-order optimality conditions for the bilinear optimal control of a degenerate equation: Well-posedness results

 \subsection{Maximum principle results}

-The aim of this subsection is to establish a weak maximum principle for the system \eqref{model} in order to improve the regularity of the solution.

-We have the following result.
-The proof is inspired from \cite{cannarsa2011}. \begin{theorem} Let $y^{0}\in L^2(\Omega)$ be such that $y^0(x)\geq0$ almost everywhere in $\Omega$ and $v\in L^\infty(\Omega)$.
+The objective of this subsection is to establish a weak maximum principle for the problem \eqref{model}, with the purpose of improving the regularity of the solution.
+We have the the following result. \begin{theorem} Let $y^{0}\in L^2(\Omega)$ be such that $y^0(x)\geq0$ almost everywhere in $\Omega$ and $v\in L^\infty(\Omega)$.
 Then the weak solution of \eqref{model} is positive almost everywhere in $Q$. \end{theorem}